microlens-solutions/proto/README.md

 | ASP.NET Core Middleware | Request media type is `Protobuf` | Response media type is `Protobuf`, and the request is `Protobuf` or its `Accept` lists a `Protobuf` media type |
 | `gRPC` Client | Always, for each message | Always, for each message |
 | `gRPC` Server | Request media type is `application/grpc`, `application/grpc+proto` or `application/grpc-web*` | Same as request |

+A body larger than `MaximumBytesCaptured` is passed through untouched and not traced.

 ### Human-Readable Output